Azim1588/E-Commerce-Retailers-pipeline/README.md

+markdown
+Copy code
-# E-Commerce Retailers Pipeline_Data Engineering_project
+# E-Commerce Retailers Pipeline Data Engineering Project

 This repository contains the code and resources for building a data engineering pipeline for an E-Commerce Retailer.
 The pipeline is designed to extract data from CSV files stored in Google Cloud Storage, process and transform the data, and load it into BigQuery for analysis and reporting.
 Finally, the data is visualized using Looker Studio to create comprehensive dashboards.